Survikrowa/DiscordBot-GithubCommits/README.md

 ### Option 2 Hosting ( heroku for this example)

-1. Run npm install in the project directory
+1. Run npm install in the project directory then npm run build
 2. In the dist folder create new Procfile file
 3. Paste worker: node index.js inside of the Procfile
 4. Now choose one strategy to deploy your app from here: https://blog.heroku.com/six-strategies-deploy-to-heroku